isel-leic-ave/autorouter/README.md

 You should also modify the `JsonServer` to support this new kind of routes that should continuously write a new HTML paragraph for each `String` in a sequence.
-To that end, you may use he underlying Javalin `OutputStream` through a `PrintWriter`, such as:
+To that end, you may use the underlying Javalin `OutputStream` through a `PrintWriter`, such as:
 ```kotlin
 Javalin.create().also {